greenelab/connectivity-search-manuscript/manuscript.md

 Since the DWPC is a summation of a path metric (called the path degree product), it is straightforward to calculate the proportion of a DWPC attributable to an individual path.
 The webapp allows users to select a metapath to populate a table of the corresponding paths.
-These paths are generated on-the-fly through a Cypher query to the Hetionet Neo4j database.
+These paths are generated on the fly through a Cypher query to the Hetionet Neo4j database.

 It is desirable to have a consolidated view of paths across multiple metapaths.
 Therefore, we calculate a _path score_ heuristic,